synthyverse/synthyverse/README.md

 - 🔧 **Highly modular installation.** Install only those modules which you require to keep your installation lightweight.
 - 📚 **Extensive library for synthetic data.** Any generator or metric can be quickly added without dependency conflicts due to synthyverse's modular installation.
 This allows the synthyverse to host a great amount of generators and evaluation metrics.
 It also allows the synthyverse to wrap around any existing synthetic data library.
 - ⚙️ **Benchmarking module for simplified synthetic data pipelines.** The benchmarking module executes a modular pipeline of synthetic data generation and evaluation.
 Choose a generator, set of evaluation metrics, and pipeline parameters, and obtain results on synthetic data quality.
-- 👷 **Minimal preprocessing required.** All preprocessing is handled under the hood in the synthyverse, so no need for scaling, one-hot encoding, or handling missing values.
+- 👷 **Minimal preprocessing required.** All preprocessing is handled by the synthyverse, so no need for scaling, one-hot encoding, or handling missing values.
+Different preprocessing schemes can be used by setting simple parameters.
+- 👍 **Set constraints for your synthetic data.** You can specify inter-column constraints which you want your synthetic data to follow.
+Constraints are modelled explicitly by the synthyverse, not through oversampling.
+This ensures efficient and reliable constraint setting.

 # Installation
 The synthyverse is unique in its modular installation set-up.
 To avoid conflicting dependencies, we provide various installation templates.
 Each template installs only those dependencies which are required to access certain modules.